Rosanna Scotto: Career

+On July 28, 2022, Scotto was featured for the first time as a co-host on The Five, substituting for Judge Jeanine Pirro.
+On May 10, 2025, Scotto was again a co-host on The Five, in Pirro’s former chair, the day after Pirro exited the network when she was nominated as a U.S. Attorney by President Trump.

 Acting roles

 In 1997, Scotto made a cameo appearance as herself on an episode of the Fox police drama New York Undercover.

-She has been on Fox for over 25 years.
+She has been with WNYW for over 25 years.

 Scotto appeared in the 1998 movie The Object of My Affection as a news anchor.

-She also had brief roles in the films, Lisa Picard Is Famous in 2000, Ransom in 1996, The Scout from 1994, the remake of Miracle on 34th Street (also 1994) and Ghostbusters (2016).
+She also had brief roles in the films, Lisa Picard Is Famous in 2000, Ransom in 1996, The Scout from 1994, the remake of Miracle on 34th Street (also 1994), Ghostbusters in 2016, and Jackpot! in 2024.
+She appeared as herself in an episode of the hidden camera reality show Impractical Jokers in April 2023.

 Personal life

 In 1986, Scotto married Louis Ruggiero, a lawyer.
-They have two children, a son, Louis "L.J."
-Ruggiero, and a daughter, Jenna Ruggiero.
+They have two children, a son and a daughter.
 She is part owner of the family's New York City restaurant, Fresco by Scotto, where she often helps in the kitchen and greets diners.

-Scotto is a cousin of NY1 news correspondent Michael Scotto.
-She is Catholic and has enrolled her son and daughter in Catholic schools.